vmware-tanzu/application-accelerator-samples/where-for-dinner/doc/TAPDeployment.md

 * H2 (In Memory) vs MySQL vs Postgres database options
 * Security enablement with AppSSO

-The simplest configuration is to use Spring Cloud Streams; however, using KNative eventing provides for extended capabilities such as scale to zero and auto scaling.
+The simplest configuration is to use Spring Cloud Streams; however, using Knative eventing provides for extended capabilities such as scale to zero and auto scaling.
 In both options, a Spring Cloud Streams binding implementation is required for moving messages from the `where-for-dinner-search` application; RabbitMQ is the default binding provided.
 Neither option requires a change in source code, however different runtime dependencies are configured at build time depending on which eventing implementation is desired.

 For database configuration, the default H2 in memory database is the simplest option and requires no additional database services to be installed, however you will lose all database information with an application restart and can not scale past one instance.
 The MySQL and Postgres options give you persistence and scalability, but require you to install a database operator and provision database instances.